- Zakieya L. Avery, 28, and Monifa Sanford, 21, have been ordered to undergo evaluations

-(CNN) -- A Maryland mother stabbed two of her children to death and wounded two others while attempting an exorcism, authorities said.
+A mental health evaluation has been ordered for a Maryland mother accused of stabbing two of her children to death and wounding two others while attempting an exorcism, authorities said Tuesday.

 Norell Harris, 1, and his sister, Zyana Harris, 2, suffered fatal stab wounds while their siblings, ages 5 and 8, were hospitalized with injuries, authorities said.

 Police said they found the four children Friday morning after a neighbor called 911 to report suspicious activity at the home.
 The neighbor reported seeing a car with a door open and a knife next to it.